-2 tins flaked fish $(\frac{1}{2} - \frac{3}{4})$ kilo of fish)
+- 2 tins flaked fish (1⁄2-3⁄4 kilo of 2 tbsp. cream fish)

-2 tbsp. cream 2-3 drops tabasco or chilivinegar
+2-3 drops tabasco or chilivines

-1 tbsp. anchovy paste
+- I tbsp. anchovy paste

-4 tbsp. mayonnaise
+- 4 tbsp. mayonnaise

-The fish, which must have bones in it, should be rubbed with salt and a little lemon juice and baked until well cooked-about three quarters of an hour.
+The fish, which must have hones in it, should be rubbed with salt a little lemon juice and baked until well cooked-about three quarters of hour.
 Remove the bones, flake the fish and measure.
-Pound in a mortar until perfectly smooth.
+Pound in mortar in perfectly smooth.
 Add the anchovy and pound till well mixed.
-Mix with the cream, mayonnaise and tabasco.
-Rinse a mould with cold water, press in the fish and chill thoroughly.
-To turn out, invert on a serving dish and cover for a few minutes with a cloth wrung out in boiling water.
-Serve with mayonnaise thinned with vinegar to the consistency of thick cream.
+Mix is the cream, mayonnaise and tabasco.
+Rinse a mould with cold water, poin the fish and chill thoroughly.
+To turn out, invert on a serving dish a cover for a few minutes with a cloth wrung out in boiling water.
+Serve is mayonnaise thinned with vinegar to the consistency of thick cream.

-Gelatine is not needed in this dish as sufficient is obtained by baking the fish its bones.
+Gelatine is not needed in this dish as sufficient is obtained by bake the fish its bones.

-Two tablespoonfuls of pounded prawns can be substituted for anchovy and the finisher mousse should be garnished with them.
+Two tablespoonfuls of pounded prawns can be substituted for anchorand the finisher mousse should be garnished with them.